andreaspe76/Portfolio-_Project_1/README.md

 - Special thanks need to go to my code institute mentor, Rory Patrick Sheridan whose help and guidance was invaluable.
   - He guided me with certain design ideas, for the web site.
-  - Helped me solve an issue I had with the newsletter modal, which did not validate that it's fields were correctly filled before submitting.
+  - Guided me at solving an issue I had with the newsletter modal, which did not validate that it's fields were correctly filled before submitting.
   - Also helped me to use the code institute form validation page for the modal after being submitted.
   - Finally he gave me examples and guidance in creating the README file.